 Go to the library homepage and bookmark it.

-Go to the black all-search box and select Advanced Search.
+Go to the black all-search box.
+Enter your search words.

-Start with a general periodical database that provides both popular and scholarly articles on many topics.
+Start with a general database that provides both popular and scholarly articles on many topics.

 What is ?